webfactory/WebfactoryPolyglotBundle/readme.md

 Usage example
 -------------

-Say you have an existing doctrine-entity `Document` that looks like this.
+Say you have an existing doctrine-entity `Document` that looks like this:

 	<?php